-That being said, there are some general protein guidelines that can serve as a good recommendation to aim for each day.
-According to the USDA, the recommended daily intake of protein for adults who are at an average weight and activity level is:
+That said, there are some general protein guidelines that can serve as a good recommendation to aim for each day.
+According to the U.S. Department of Agriculture, the recommended daily intake of protein for adults who are at an average weight and activity level is:

 - 56 grams per day for men

 The amounts above are the minimum protein intake you should aim for each day, assuming you are otherwise healthy and are moderately active.
 These amounts are equal to eating about 0.36 grams of protein for every pound that you weigh.

 More ideally, take your body weight and multiply that number by 0.5.
 The result is the amount of protein in grams you should ideally aim to eat each day.

 For example, a woman who weighs 150 pounds should aim to eat 75 grams of protein daily, and a man who weighs 180 pounds should shoot for 90 grams.